 Field-hunting tip

-Look in hydrothermal mineral deposits country — that is the host setting where simonite typically forms.
+Look in hydrothermal mineral deposits country, the host setting where simonite typically forms.
 If you start seeing lorandite, realgar, orpiment in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.